eigenfoo/old-eigenfoo.github.io/_posts/2018-11-03-reddit-slides.md

 ---
 title: Modelling Hate Speech on Reddit — A Three-Act Play (Slide Deck)
-excerpt: "In this talk, I present a recent project to model hate speech on Reddit.
-In three acts, I chronicle the thought processes and stumbling blocks of the project, with each act applying a different form of machine learning: supervised learning, topic modelling and text clustering."
+excerpt: "A talk I gave about a recent project to model hate speech on Reddit.
+In this blog post, I describe the thought processes behind the project, and the stumbling blocks encountered along the way."
 tags:
   - reddit
   - machine learning